 To learn more about our guidelines and standards:

-We offer a complete inventory of bathymetric data free to the general public for non-navigational use.
-We call them 'NONNA-100' for the 'non-navigational' purpose of the data and spatial resolution of 100 metres.
+CHS offers a complete inventory of bathymetric data free to the general public for non-navigational use.
+We call them 'CHS NONNA' for the 'non-navigational' purpose of the data and the product is available in a spatial resolution of 10 metres or 100 metres.

 CHS’s bathymetric maps contain a wealth of detail about the nature of the seafloor and the material beneath it.
 These maps are generally of interest to users whose prime focus is not navigation.
 This data is available under a free licence from the following link: http://www.charts.gc.ca/data-gestion/terms-resourcemaps-cartesressources-eng.html.